comet-dot-photos/comet-dot-photos/README.md

 Install the git package if you haven't already.
 Get a copy of the files locally via **git clone https://github.com/comet-dot-photos/comet-dot-photos** and **git checkout -b my-new-branch** (or whatever git operations you prefer).
 If you are on a mac, cd to the Comet.Photos directory in a terminal window, and run **xattr -r -d com.apple.quarantine ./** which will remove Apple's quarantine bit on all the files in the tree.

-3. Install the dependencies.
+3. Install the dependencies and build the project.

 Go into the top level folder (Comet.Photos), and type: **npm install** which will install the node_modules for all package dependencies in both the client/ and server/ subdirectories.
+Then type **npm run build** to build the project.

 4. Download and install the dataset into the /data subdirectory.

 The dataset is too large to include in GitHub, so it needs to be downloaded and unpacked as an additional step.
-Download the dataset by clicking here [comet-photos-data-v2.0.tar.gz](https://comet.photos/comet-photos-data-v2.0.tar.gz), which will start downloading the dataset into the browser's download folder.
+Download the dataset by clicking here [comet-photos-data-v3.0.tar.gz](https://comet.photos/comet-photos-data-v3.0.tar.gz), which will start downloading the dataset into the browser's download folder.
 Again, this is close to 14GB, so it may take some time.
 Don't fret - it will be worth it!
 When the transfer completes, move this file to your Comet.Photos directory.
 Run this tar command on the dataset to unpack it and create a data subdirectory under Comet.Photos:
-**tar -xzf comet-photos-data-v2.0.tar.gz**
+**tar -xzf comet-photos-data-v3.0.tar.gz**
 This may take up to 10 minutes as there are plenty of files to unpack.
 After the tar command finishes up, Comet.Photos should be completely installed, and you can move on to the next step, [Starting Comet.Photos](#starting-cometphotos).

 ### Starting Comet.Photos